 If you are going to be the primary conservator of your children but have spent the majority of your married life as a homemaker then you may have concerns (rightfully so) about how you are going to care for your family in your post-divorce life.
 You’ve started looking for jobs but the amount of money you expect to make is insufficient to stay in your home and would be barely enough to afford an apartment close to where you all are currently living.
 What are your options?

-I have seen some clients, both our own and opposing clients, negotiate contractual alimony in order to remain in their home at least until they can find better paying work or attend classes to catch up on certifications or training that may be needed.
-In addition, contractual alimony may allow a person to be able to have enough cash to refinance a home mortgage in order to remove their spouse’s name from any future liability on the home.
-If this can be done there is no need to have a deed of trust to secure assumption signed off on by the spouse remaining in the home.
-The ability to remain in the family home when you have children, to be more comfortable in paying the expenses associated with that home and to provide for your family’s changing needs in the aftermath of a divorce are all positives.
+I have seen some clients, both our own and opposing clients, negotiate contractual alimony to remain in their home at least until they can find better-paying work or attend classes to catch up on certifications or training that may be needed.
+In addition, contractual alimony may allow a person to be able to have enough cash to refinance a home mortgage to remove their spouse’s name from any future liability on the home.
+If this can be done there is no need to have a deed of trust to secure the assumption signed off on by the spouse remaining in the home.
+The ability to remain in the family home when you have children, to be more comfortable in paying the expenses associated with that home, and to provide for your family’s changing needs in the aftermath of divorce are all positives.

-Not surprisingly, contractual alimony’s need to be paid comes to an end if the paying or receiving spouse dies.
-Note that contractual alimony does not have the same protections afforded to the payor as does spousal maintenance that is court ordered.
+Not surprisingly, contractual alimony needs to be paid and comes to an end if the paying or receiving spouse dies.
+Note that contractual alimony does not have the same protections afforded to the payor as does court-ordered spousal maintenance.
 For example, there are limits to how long spousal maintenance can be paid- usually ending at ten years.
 There is no such protection afforded to folks who agree to pay contractual alimony.

-Interestingly, if you agree with your spouse to pay him or her contractual alimony you need to be sure that there is language inserted into your final decree of divorce that states in the event that your spouse remarries that you are no longer on the hook for paying alimony.
+Interestingly, if you agree with your spouse to pay him or her contractual alimony you need to be sure that there is language inserted into your final decree of divorce that states if your spouse remarries that you are no longer on the hook for paying alimony.
 Spousal maintenance automatically ends when your spouse remarries but the same cannot be said for contractual alimony.

 How do you ensure that the terms of your agreement are followed after the divorce is over?

 The rules of contract law apply to contractual alimony (not surprisingly, given its name).
-As I mentioned in the section previous to this one, the family code’s laws pertaining to spousal maintenance do not apply to contractual alimony as far as enforceability of the agreement is concerned.
+As I mentioned in the section previous to this one, the family code’s laws about spousal maintenance do not apply to contractual alimony as far as the enforceability of the agreement is concerned.
 If your spouse fails to pay you the alimony as agreed to previously he or she cannot be held in contempt of court for violating that order.
-The most severe punishments available- fines and jail time- are not on the table as a consequence for violating the divorce decree in this regard.
+The most severe punishments available- fines and jail time- are not on the table as a consequence of violating the divorce decree in this regard.

 The biggest, in my opinion, thing to note when it comes to contract alimony and its enforceability by a family law court is that if you negotiate for a term of “perpetual” contractual alimony and your ex-spouse decides to stop paying for one reason or another you cannot ask a court to enforce the order for its originally stated length of time.
 A court can only enforce the alimony to be paid for the same length of time that it would have ordered spousal maintenance to be paid.
 This could end up costing you thousands of dollars when it is all said and done.